Strigamia

-Strigamia is a genus of soil centipedes in the family Linotaeniidae.
+Strigamia is a genus of soil centipedes in the family Linotaeniidae found in temperate parts of the Holarctic region.
 Members of this family can be identified by their anteriorly tapering bodies, the extra claw on the forcipules (venom-injecting fangs), scattered coxal pores, and the distinctly swollen ultimate legs of the males.
-There are at least 50 described species in Strigamia.
-Centipedes in this genus can reach 6 cm in length and have 33 to 81 pairs of legs.
-This genus includes the species S. hoffmani, notable for its small size (no more than 16 mm long) and for having relatively few legs (33 or 35 pairs in males, 35 or 37 in females).

 The generic name is from Latin striga, "strip," referring to its strip of bristles.